-Twelve of the 31 samples were positive during January.
-None of the samples exceeded a count of 20 cfu/100ml.
+Eighteen of the 31 samples were positive during December.
+On December 27, there was blizzard with high winds for approximately 6 hours which resulted in one of the samples exceeding a count of 20 cfu/100ml.

-For the current six-month period, 0.0% of the samples have exceeded a count of 20 cfu/100ml.
+For the current six-month period, 0.5% of the samples have exceeded a count of 20 cfu/100mL.